Learn more about your options and pick the best tool for your team.

 Ultimately, it will all come down to your unique needs, preferences, and workflow, as there is no one-size-fits-all solution when it comes to productivity software.
 And if you're having trouble choosing between Confluence and Notion, keep in mind that they aren't your only options.
 There are many other excellent tools that may turn out to be an even better fit for your needs.

-To make the most informed decision, let's first dive deeper into what Confluence and Notion have to offer, taking into account their strengths, limitations, notable features, pricing, and user reviews.
+To make the most informed decision, let's first dive deeper into a comparison of what Confluence and Notion have to offer, taking into account their strengths, limitations, notable features, pricing, and user reviews.
 We will also have a look at other alternatives you may want to consider.

 Atlassian Confluence is a mature, reliable solution, trusted by more than 60,000 customers worldwide.
 It launched in 2004 and has been continuously developed and improved since.